Planning Program Coordinator

 - • First Prize, Student Paper Competition, Master’s level, Canadian Transportation Research Forum

-Sotomayor, L. (forthcoming) Medellin’s Integrated Urban Projects: A Planning Tool to Reduce Socio-Spatial Inequality.
+Sotomayor, L. (2019) Medellin’s Integrated Urban Projects: A Planning Tool to Reduce Socio-Spatial Inequality.
 In: Knaap, G. (ed.)
-Equitable Cities Project, Lincoln Institute of Land Policy, Boston, MA.
+Equitable Cities, Lincoln Institute of Land Policy, Boston, MA.

 Sotomayor, L. (2018) Medellín, Colombia: Social Urbanism to Improve Human Security.
 In: Darchen.
 S. and Searle, G. (eds.)
 Planning Innovations for Urban Sustainability: A Global Outlook.
 Routledge.

 Sotomayor, L., & Daniere, A. (2017).
 The Dilemmas of Equity Planning in the Global South: A Comparative view from Bangkok and Medellín.
 Journal of Planning Education and Research, 38(3), pp. 273 – 288.